-Maintaining your undersea cables properly will save on downtime and the cost of replacing damaged gear.
-In this blog series, we present a 5-step plan for inspecting and testing your cables, along with some tips for general handling to help you make the most of your equipment:
+Proper maintenance of your undersea cables can reduce downtime and minimize the expenses associated with replacing damaged equipment.
+This blog series introduces a 5-step plan for inspecting and testing your cables, along with practical tips for general handling to maximize the efficiency of your equipment:

 - Step 1: Visual Inspection